Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Experiments

 \subsection{Empirical Evaluations}

 PIDDM samples the joint field \((\vu,\va)\), enabling forward (\(\vu|\va\)), inverse (\(\va|\vu\)), and reconstruction (partial \(\vu,\va\)) tasks (Sec.~\ref{subsec:methods:downstream}).
 DiffusionPDE~\cite{huang2024diffusionpde} reports only reconstruction MSE, while ECI-sampling~\cite{cheng2025eci} and PIDM~\cite{bastek2025pdim} cover at most one task, limited to either unconditional generation or forward solving.
-For a fair comparison, we evaluate all methods on all three tasks using both reconstruction error and PDE residual, providing a unified view of generative quality and physical fidelity.
+For a fair comparison, we evaluate all methods on all three tasks, providing a unified view of generative quality and physical fidelity.

-\textbf{Generative Tasks.} We first evaluate the generative performance of our method across three representative PDE systems: Darcy, Poisson, and Burgers' equations.
+\textbf{Generative Tasks.} We first evaluate the generative performance of our method across three representative PDE systems: Darcy, Poisson, and Burgers' equation.
 As shown in Table~\ref{tab:generative_evaluations}, our one-step model (\textit{PIDDM-1}) achieves competitive MMSE and SMSE scores while maintaining extremely low computational cost (1 NFE).
-Notably, \emph{\textit{PIDDM-1} already surpasses all prior methods that incorporate physical constraints during training or sampling}, such as PIDM and DiffusionPDE, ECI-sampling, which suffer from the Jensen’s Gap and only exhibit marginal improvements over vanilla diffusion baselines. \emph{Our optional refinement stage (\textit{PIDDM-ref}) further reduces both statistical errors and physical PDE residuals, outperforming all baselines.} Meanwhile, ECI—which only enforces hard constraints on boundary conditions—achieves moderate improvements but remains less effective on field-level physical consistency.
-Although D-Flow theoretically enforces physical constraints throughout the trajectory, it requires thousands of NFEs and often suffers from gradient instability.
+Notably, \emph{\textit{PIDDM-1} already surpasses prior methods that incorporate physical constraints during training or sampling}, such as PIDM, DiffusionPDE, and ECI-sampling, which impose constraints on posterior-mean surrogates and only exhibit marginal improvements over vanilla diffusion baselines. \emph{Our optional refinement stage (\textit{PIDDM-ref}) further reduces both statistical errors and physical PDE residuals, outperforming all baselines.} Meanwhile, ECI, which only enforces hard constraints on boundary conditions, achieves moderate improvements but remains less effective on field-level physical consistency.
+Although D-Flow enforces physical constraints through final-sample trajectory optimization, it requires thousands of NFEs and often suffers from gradient instability.

+\textbf{Compute-Matched Comparison.} Table~\ref{tab:compute_matched} further compares inference cost and quality on Darcy generation under the same hardware.
+PIDDM-1 uses one forward evaluation and no backward pass, giving millisecond-level generation while improving PDE loss and distributional metrics over posterior-mean-guided baselines.
+With the same 80-step online budget as DiffusionPDE, PIDDM-ref uses final-sample refinement to obtain lower PDE loss, FPD, MMSE, and SMSE.
+D-Flow optimizes the final sample directly but requires 2000 forward and backward passes, making it substantially slower despite weaker statistical metrics.
+Here, NFE denotes the number of forward function evaluations, and BWD denotes the number of inference-time backward passes.